roxanneminerals/roxanneminerals.github.io/cv.md

 ## Summary

 Passionate research professional interested in using diverse types of information and data to help people understand and address complex issues.
 Developed and currently lead a team that provides research support to achieve advocacy and education goals.
 Continuing to grow organizational capacity to collect, analyze, and visualize data.
-Eight years of research experience in energy, infrastructure, and manufacturing policy advocacy and four years of experience in developing, implementing, and evaluating various programs for children and adults.
+Ten years of research experience in energy, infrastructure, and manufacturing policy advocacy and four years of experience in developing, implementing, and evaluating various programs for children and adults.

 ## Professional Experience